MetanoKid/coding-scars/_drafts/log-window-3.md

 FilteredLogEntries.Filter = LogEntriesFilterPredicate;
 {% endhighlight %}

 As you can see, we take `LogEntries` and create a _view_ of the data.
+By the way, you may want to transfer the `CollectionChanged` event to this one so we apply the scroll when this one changes and not the unfiltered one.
 Then we assign our filter, which looks like this:

 {% highlight c# %}
 private bool LogEntriesFilterPredicate(object item)